 It goes without saying, that Japanese swords are precious cultural treasures, but if it is handled roughly it might be damaged or might cause injury to yourself or someone else.
-If that happens, the value of such a precious treasure might be lost and as Japanese, we won’t be able face our predecessors and ancestors.
-Because of that, we hope that you pay utmost attention and respect when handling and owning such a sword.
+If that happens, the value of such a precious treasure might be lost and we don’t want to embarass our ancestors do we?
+Because of that, we should pay the utmost attention and respect when handling and owning such swords.

-When carrying your sword, be sure to carry it in your right hand, with the Tsuka (hilt) facing upwards and the tip of the blade facing down towards the ground, this is also to prevent the sword from slipping out from the Saya and hurting you or someone else while you carry it around.
-Of course, also when you take out the sword from the bag or draw it, make sure that you do not do it while the Tsuka is facing downwards to prevent unexpected injury in case of slippage.
+When carrying your sword, be sure to carry it in your right hand, with the tsuka facing upwards and the tip of the blade facing down towards the ground, this is also to prevent the sword from slipping out from the saya and hurting you or someone else while you carry it around.
+Of course, also when you take out the sword from the bag or draw it, make sure that you do not do it while the tsuka is facing downwards to prevent unexpected injury in case of slippage.

 How to draw the sword and sheath it

-When you sheath the sword, you grip the Saya and the Tsuka in the same way as when you draw it, your left hand should grip the Saya from underneath with the fingers supporting the Mune-side of the Saya, and the right hand should grip the Tsuka from above with the fingers resting on the blade side of the Tsuka.
-Gently bring the tip of the blade to the Koiguchi with the cutting edge facing upwards and slide the sword into the Saya, allowing the back of the blade to gently follow the shape of the Saya to prevent the blade from rattling.
+When you sheath the sword, you grip the saya and the tsuka in the same way as when you draw it, your left hand should grip the saya from underneath with the fingers supporting the mune of the Saya, and the right hand should grip the tsuka from above with the fingers resting on the blade side of the tsuka.
+Gently bring the tip of the blade to the koiguchi with the cutting edge facing upwards and slide the sword into the saya, allowing the back of the blade to gently follow the shape of the saya to prevent the blade from rattling.

-Once the blade is sheathed, firmly push the Habaki part inside the Saya to properly sheath the sword.
+Once the blade is sheathed, firmly push the habaki part inside the saya to properly sheath the sword.
 When doing this you should of course not hold the sword with the blade facing downwards or sideways either to prevent accidents.
 So there you have it, a complete guide to a careful and respectful way of drawing and sheathing your sword when wanting to perform maintenance or inspections.

 |Did you like what you've just read?
 Check this out.|